 Replacement of the Authority's Projects and Maintenance Operations and Storage Facility was approved as a Model Activity in the Authority's FY 2015 Indian Housing Plan and completed in FY 2018.
-Program income was used to repay bond and loan proceeds used for construction.
+Program and non-program income was used to repay bond and loan proceeds used for construction.